iotku/Flawless-OCR/README.md

 Bash Script intending to provide OCR in a fast mannor without quality loss

 # WARNING: This is a brand new script and a work in progress
+    - A well established program that appears to have the same goals (or higher) than this is OCRmyPDF https://github.com/jbarlow83/OCRmyPDF/

 # Usage
 - pdfscan.sh [input.pdf] [output.pdf]